Hjdskes/hjdskes.github.io/content/projects/_index.md

 title = "Projects"
 +++

 I maintain several open-source applications of my own.
-I also do course projects for university.
+I also did course projects for university.
 Below you will find a list of projects I think are worth mentioning.
 Please browse through my
 <a href="https://github.com/Hjdskes/repositories" title="Hjdskes' repositories on GitHub" rel=me>GitHub</a> and